SafeKit User's Guide

 4. Since SafeKit 8.2.1, previously configured modules are automatically reconfigured on upgrade.

-However, you may “still need to reconfigure module to apply any configuration changes coming with the new version (see the SafeKit Release Notes).
+However, you may still need to reconfigure module to apply any configuration changes coming with the new version (see the SafeKit Release Notes).
 Reconfigure the module either with:

-web console by navigating to “Configuration/Modules
+o the web console by navigating to “Configuration/Modules

 configuration/

-the module/”
+Configure the module/”

-ü the web console by directly entering the URL http://host:9010/console/en/configuration/modules/AM/config/
+o the web console by directly entering the URL http://host:9010/console/en/configuration/modules/AM/config/

-ü the command safekit config –m AM
+o the command safekit config -m AM

 where AM is the module name